GodChiken/sls-ssr-styled-react/README.md

 * You need S3 bucket name & bucket URL
 * S3 bucket name => `package.json:10`
 * S3 bucket URL => `webpack.config.js:12`
+* When you deploy to lambda, it gives you endpoint URL.
+But It has sub path (/[stage_name]) not root path(/).
+Therefore you have to change paths in React-Router-DOM.
 ```
 yarn deploy
 ```